Identifying Amanitas30th August 2015

 Young Field Mushrooms or other Agarics; if you pick a young Agaric before the cap has opened then you are running the risk of it being an Amanita.
 Check the colour of the gills, with the Amanitas they will always be white and with young Agarics they will always be off-white to pink.

 Parasols; there are a number of superficial similarities between the Parasol and the Amanita family.
-Check the cap of your Parasol to make sure it is actually scaly rather than having scales you can brush off and check the skirt on the stem, it can be moved up and down on Parasols.
+Check the cap of your Parasol to make sure it actually has true scales, rather than having scale-like deposits that you can brush off.
+Also check the skirt on the stem as this can be moved up and down on Parasols.

 Edible Amanitas; the most likely mistake to make is when picking other edible members of the Amanita family, so if you are going to try experimenting with edible Amanitas extreme caution is required.
 Never eat any mushroom from this family unless you are 100% sure of what it is and that it is edible.
 Never eat any members of this family raw.

-As I have mentioned before there are deadly poisonous members of this family but some are edible.
+As I have mentioned before, there are deadly poisonous members of this family and some are edible.
 The article below details how to identify one edible member of this family.
 You use the content of this article at your own risk though!

 Identifying the Blusher